pink background for anxiety therapy page

 The Role of Diagnosis

-Getting a diagnosis for an anxiety disorder is like getting a road map for your journey to recovery.
-Mental health professionals use the Diagnostic and Statistical Manual (DSM-5-TR) to evaluate symptoms, helping them distinguish between different disorders and guide the appropriate treatment.
+Getting a diagnosis for an anxiety disorder is like getting a road map for your journey to healing.
+Anxiety therapists use the Diagnostic and Statistical Manual (DSM-5-TR) to evaluate symptoms, helping them distinguish between different disorders and guide the appropriate treatment.

 This process is crucial to prevent misdiagnosis and ensure the right therapeutic approach.